Ayesha1214/blog-post-manager-project/README.md

 # Create a new blog post
 curl -X POST http://localhost:8888/api/posts \
   -H "Content-Type: application/json" \
-  -d '{"title":"First Post from API","content":"This is exciting content!","author":"Ayesha Namrata","published":true}'
+  -d '{"title":"First Post from API","content":"This is exciting content!","author":"My name","published":true}'

 # Get all posts again (should now show your new post)
 curl http://localhost:8888/api/posts

 # View a specific post (replace <ID> with the ID from the created post)
 curl http://localhost:8888/api/posts/<ID>